Assault and Battery Defense Lawyer

 What's the difference between Assault and Battery?

-What is the law on Assault in Kansas?
+What is the Law on Assault in Kansas?

-What is the law on Battery in Kansas?
+What is the Law on Battery in Kansas?

 Many people believe the myth that an assault must involve physical violence.
-An assault by definition does not involve any touching at all by the defendant and the alleged victim.
+An assault, by definition, does not involve any touching at all by the defendant and the alleged victim.
 It is the simple act of scaring the victim that is the criminal act.

 What is the law on Aggravated Assault in Kansas?